open2b/scriggo-site/template/faq.md

 ### Can I use the shebang in Go files?

 No, because the shebang is not mentioned in the Go specification.
-If you really want it, remove the shebang line from the file when it is read by Scriggo.
+If you need it, you could remove the shebang line from the file when it is read by Scriggo.

 ### What versions of Go does Scriggo support?